EdwinVargas22/World-Happiness-2021/README.md

 ## Introduction

-The data countains 149 countries which each country is assigned to a region.
-They are all scored based on GDP per captia, Social Support, Life Expectancy, Freedom, Generosity, and Corruption Score.
-There is an overall score called country score which is the average score of happiness from a scale of 1-10.
+The data contains 149 countries which each country is assigned to a region.
+They are all scored based on GDP per capita, Social Support, Life Expectancy, Freedom, Generosity, and Corruption Score.
+There is an overall score called country score, which is the average score of happiness on a scale of 1-10.

-The goal in this analysis, is to see which of the six metric's have a strong positive correlation to the country score.
-My hypothesis is GDP per capita, social support, and freedom will have a strong positive correlation towards country score.
+This analysis aims to see which of the six metrics have a strong positive correlation to the country score.
+My hypothesis is GDP per capita, social support, and freedom will have a strong positive correlation towards the country score.

 ## Data Cleaning

-The floats had leading decimals and I only wanted it at two decimal points so I modified it using the function DataFrame.round()
+The floats had leading decimals, and I only wanted it at two decimal points, so I modified it using the function DataFrame.round()

-The names of the columns were also renamed to make them simpler and I used the function DataFrame.rename()
+The names of the columns were also renamed to make them more straightforward, and I used the function DataFrame.rename()

-There were some columns removed because they weren't going to be use in the analysis.
+Some columns were removed because they weren't going to be used in the analysis.
 The function used was DataFrame.drop()

 Before Cleaning
 ![Before](https://user-images.githubusercontent.com/60836219/149268259-40d8a0d4-d98b-45d1-a7d1-d07a2ab306d3.PNG)